wallacebrf/SMART-to-InfluxDB-Logger/README.md

 For ```nas_name="Server_Name"``` change to a value of your choice to describe the name of the system SMART data is being collected from

-For ```use_sendmail=1``` set to a value of 1 to use "sendmail" command and set to a value of 0 to use the "ssmtp" command to send email notifications
+For ```use_sendmail=1``` set to a value of 1 to use "sendmail" command and set to a value of 0 to use the "ssmtp" command to send email notifications, set to a value of 2 if using TrueNAS.
+This will also reqire the use of the `multireport_sendemail.py` file in order to send emails using TrueNAS

 For the ```EMAIL SETTINGS USED IF CONFIGURATION FILE IS UNAVAILABLE``` settings, configure the email address details as desired.